Roode-e/Team33Project/README.md

 EasyTab is a browser based web application brought to your by the folks over at Team 33.
 This app bring the process of ordering food at a restaraunt, price calculation and menu browsing all on your phone.
-The user can login, browse the restaraunt and menu options and add orders to a tab screen, ready to pay and check out whenever the user is.
+The user can login, customize their profile, browse options for restaraunts and menus and add orders to a tab screen, ready to pay and check out whenever the user is.
 Many components are under construction.